 LCE is the industry standard terminology for, and is equivalent to, Li2CO3.
 1 ppm Li metal is equivalent to 5.32 ppm LCE / Li2CO3.
 Use of LCE is to provide data comparable with industry reports and assumes complete conversion of lithium in clays with no recovery or process losses.

-13.16 Comparison with Previous Estimate
+14.16 Comparison with Previous Estimate

-The previous MRE undertaken by SRK in May 2015 is detailed in Section 5.3.2.
-The current combined Mineral Resource has more tonnes at a very similar grade.
+The previous MRE undertaken by SRK in May 2015 is detailed in Section 6.3.2.